-As noted previously, parties convicted of cartel offences are potentially subject to fines or imprisonment, or both.
+As noted in Section I.ii, supra, parties convicted of cartel offences are potentially subject to fines or imprisonment, or both.

 Canada does not have formal sentencing guidelines pursuant to which penalties for cartel offences under the Act are determined.
-Rather, the courts are guided by the general principles of sentencing as set out in the federal Criminal Code (which apply to all criminal offences) and by certain principles developed by the case law specifically in relation to competition law offences.32
+Rather, the courts are guided by the general principles of sentencing as set out in the federal Criminal Code (which apply to all criminal offences) and by certain principles developed by the case law specifically in relation to competition law offences.37